fredemmott/HTCC/docs/faq.md

 - Make sure your hand tracker can see the gesture

 Gesture recognition is provided by your hand trackers' driver; there is nearly no scope for improvement within HTCC.

+## Why does the cursor move when I move my head in DCS?

+This is a limitation of DCS's mouse handling.